-- The most recent business plan; - Material new business; - Any known management actions that are expected to materially affect the capital position; - The planned dividend payments and any scheduled capital increases; and - The outcome of the most recent Solvency II calculations and ORSA results.
+- The most recent business plan; - Material new business; - Any known management actions that are expected to materially affect the capital position; - · The planned dividend payments and any scheduled capital increases; and - The outcome of the most recent Solvency II calculations and ORSA results.

-Proposed dividends are considered by the Board on a case by case basis taking into account the expected capital position over a 12 month time horizon and the risks to that capital position, but in any case would not result in the Undertaking going below its overall target solvency level.
+Proposed dividends are considered by the Board on a case by case basis taking into account the output of the ORSA, including the expected capital position over a 12 month time horizon and the risks to that capital position, but in any case would not result in the Undertaking going below its overall target solvency level.